GreyPreacher/Stanford-CS110L-Spring20/README.md

 # Resources
 📽 All course resources can be found at [this website](https://reberhardt.com/cs110l/spring-2020/).
+📄 You can find Ryan Eberhardt at [this website](https://reberhardt.com/).

 # Exercises
 🐱‍👓 The Exercises contain 6 independent week exercises.